bryanchance/scion/go/sigmgmt/README.md

+## Running

+Make sure the config output directory `output` exists in the running folder.
+And you have a config file.

+Then run the interface e.g. with `go run main.go -id=sm4-21-9 -bind=:8080 -config=cfg.json`.

+## Configuration

 The SIG Policy Configurator needs a json config file to run.
 The following keys are defined:
 * **Features** (integer).
 The feature set the web UI should expose to users.
 Two feature sets are defined: